-In this coronavirus summer where regular camps may not be an option, we all need to be Inventors!
-If you are looking for activities that are fun for kids, that also teach some key science and engineering skills to kids while they play, then here is a collection of ideas that have all been thoroughly play-tested, and are cheap and easy for you.
+If you are looking for fun activities that also teach key science and engineering skills to kids while they play, here’s a collection of play-tested and proven ideas that are easy and cheap for you to do at home.

 - Sensory: Dino Dig – hide plastic dinos in a tub of shredded paper.
 OR Fossil Hunt – bury “bones” in sand – kids dig up and clean them with paintbrushes.